manisuec/otp-gen-agent/README.md

 `npm run test`

-## Read More
+## Learn More

-Read more in detail at [A One Time Password (OTP) generator](https://techinsights.manisuec.com/nodejs/otp-generator-nodejs/)
+For detailed documentation and implementation examples, read our comprehensive guide on [A One Time Password (OTP) generator](https://techinsights.manisuec.com/nodejs/otp-generator-nodejs/)

 ## License

+This project is licensed under the MIT License - see the LICENSE file for details

 [MIT][license-url]